EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 #### How to Install Custom Textures

-1. In `/home/deck/Applications/Distrobox/Render96ex/`, right click anywhere in the folder, click `Open Terminal Here`, enter:
+1. In `/home/deck/Applications/Distrobox/Render96ex/build/us_pc/res`, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone https://github.com/pokeheadroom/RENDER96-HD-TEXTURE-PACK.git -b master`
-2. Move the `gfx` folder in the newly cloned `RENDER96-HD-TEXTURE-PACK` folder to `/home/deck/Applications/Distrobox/Render96ex/build/us_pc/res`
+2. The `RENDER96-HD-TEXTURE-PACK` is now installed

 #### How to Configure Render96ex

+##### GUI

 1. While in game, press `Start`, press `R1`
 2. Configure settings

+##### Config File

+1. Open `sm64.us.f3dex2e` in `/home/deck/Applications/Distrobox/Render96ex/build/us_pc` at least once so it can generate the `sm64config.txt` file
+2. Open the `/home/deck/.local/share/sm64ex/` folder
+    * `~/.local` is a hidden folder by default.
+In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
+3. Right click `sm64config.txt`, click `Open with Kate` or a text editor of your choice
+4. Customize settings

 ***